 Update, July 13, 2011.
 The demolition continues.

 During the 1980s and 1990s, this part of Building 2025 was the supply depot, where you could pick up stationery supplies, field books, some tools, work gloves, and similar small items.
 Back then, pens and pencils had "U.S. Government" or "Federal" written on them.
 They even stocked fountain pens and ink (was it red ink?).
-At the end of the summer, students would raid the supplies and take off to college crates of diskettes and notebooks.
+At the end of the summer, students would raid the depot and leave for college with crates of diskettes and notebooks.
 Then they closed the depot, with the idea that it was cheaper to send a government employee to Office Max to buy supplies.
 So much for convenience or saving money.

 Saturday, May 29, 2010